Want to polarize a room of homeschoolers? Say these words: homeschool standardized testing.

 Standardized testing benefits include:

-- Quantifiable and measurable results help track things like graduations rates, college preparedness,
+- Quantifiable and measurable results help track things like graduations rates and college preparedness.

 - Helps keep educators accountable.